3DCoded/Happy-Hare/Blobbing-and-Stringing.md

 When a toolchange occurs, it is preferable to move the toolhead away from the print so the hot nozzle isn't left on the print causing marks.

 However, such travel moves can graze the top of the print.
 This is mitigated by performing a z-hop move (i.e. raising the toolhead) before travelling.
-The height of the z-hop move is controlled by the `z_hop_height_toolchange` parameter.
-It is performed immediately after the toolchange retraction, with usually 2mm being plenty to stay clear of the print.
+The height of the z-hop move is controlled by the `z_hop` parameter in the toolhead parking and movement section of `mmu_macro_vars.cfg`.
+It is performed immediately after the toolchange retraction (also specified in the same parking and movement section), with usually 1mm being plenty to stay clear of the print.

 Despite the retraction and upward movement many filaments will still have a tendency to "string" because a straight up retraction move pulls viscous filament from the nozzle.